jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_3_Intro_to_RNAseq.md

 ## How do we do RNA-seq?

+There are many flavors of RNA-seq these days, ...

-1. Isolate mRNA convert it to cDNA
+1. Isolate mRNA and convert it to cDNA
 2. Create a library of cDNA fragments with specialized adapter sequences ligated to each end
 3. Interrogate the sequence of each cDNA fragment on high-throughput sequencing instrumentation
 4. Identify the gene of origin for each fragment